 In contrast to traditional synthetic hormones bioidentical hormones have a molecular structure which is an exact match of the hormones found in the human body, hence we call them bioidentical.
 Because bioidentical hormones are structurally identical to the hormones our bodies produce they are more consistent with our bodies biochemistry.

-Bioidentical hormones such as testosterone are synthesized from a hormone precursor extracted from either soy beans or wild yam called diosgenin.
+Bioidentical hormones are synthesized from a hormone precursor extracted from either soy beans or wild yam called diosgenin.
 Diosgenin has a molecular structure very similar to all these closely related hormones.
 Once the diosgenin has been extracted from the soy beans and purified its molecular structure is then modified in order to convert it into the appropriate hormone.
 Once the appropriate hormone has been made it is purified to a pharmaceutical grade purity and then micronized to maximise absorption.
 Although these hormones are synthesized it should not be mistaken that they are synthetic.
 Synthetic refers that the molecule does not exist naturally but has been designed and made by man to produce a totally new molecule that never existed before in nature.

 Want More Information?